jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-Numpy-blue)
 ![](https://img.shields.io/badge/-DeepLearning-lightgrey)

 Capstone project for predicting the popularity scores of pets based on their pictures on the online pet adoption website Petfinder.my.
 Although certain breeds may be more popular overall, it is hypothesised that features such as whether pets' faces are shown, or whether humans are present in the picture may influence how popular that pet profile is.
 This information can guide adoption agencies into taking profile pictures that are more eye-catching so that stray animals can find caring families as soon as possible.
+The pawpularity score of an image ranges from 0-100, and the evaluation metric used is Root Mean Squared Error (RMSE).
+Ultimately, the final model used both metadata and image features, and when combined with a customised weighted loss function, I managed to achieve an RMSE of 18.044 on the Kaggle leaderboard, which is not too far from the top score of 17.65.

 <img src="images/4995-2-1.png"/>